7-Step QA Checklist for Website Testing

 Key Takeaways for Website QA Testing

-It’s critical for businesses to remember that having a website isn’t enough to succeed on the web.
+Businesses must remember that having a website isn’t enough to succeed on the web.
 It is equally important to perform website QA testing to deliver a seamless and bug-free user experience for their end users, as it helps establish credibility for a brand in the digital world.

-The checklist above will help teams focus on the critical areas of website QA testing to release robust web applications in the fast-paced digital world.
+The QA checklist above will help teams focus on the critical areas of website QA testing to release robust web applications in the fast-paced digital world.

 - Additionally, teams must consider BrowserStack infrastructure for achieving all their testing goals.